iaryankashyap/CodeX/README.md

 Credential Validation:
-    phonecheck(number) : Checks the phone number for validation passcheck(password) : Checks the password for validation
+    phonecheck(number) : Checks the phone number for validation passcheck(password) : Checks the password for validation isemail(email) : Checks for a valid email address.

 Credential Database Functions:
     register_cred(username,password,path) : Registers the username and password to text file as per the path